jackmaden/philosophybreak/src/pages/articles/iris-murdoch-unselfing-is-crucial-for-living-a-good-life/index.md

 The good life for Murdoch is thus a life that attempts to transcend its egoistic concerns.
 In this way, genuine attentiveness, careful observation, and even the production of art are themselves moral achievements.

 By unselfing, we connect to the Good.
-Through our patient efforts to see reality and other persons clearly, we express virtue — and, ultimately, our capacity for love.
+Through our patient efforts to see reality and other persons clearly, by paying what [Murdoch calls _attention_](/articles/iris-murdoch-on-the-morality-of-attention-and-the-hostile-mother-in-law/), we express virtue — and, ultimately, our capacity for love.

 ## What do you make of Murdoch’s analysis?